BIT-DA/MetaSAug/README.md

 |       |            |          |

 ## Acknowledgements
-Some codes in this project are adapted from [Meta-class-weight](https://github.com/abdullahjamal/Longtail_DA), [cRT](https://github.com/facebookresearch/classifier-balancing).
+Some codes in this project are adapted from [Meta-class-weight](https://github.com/abdullahjamal/Longtail_DA) and [cRT](https://github.com/facebookresearch/classifier-balancing).
 We thank them for their excellent projects.

 ## Citation
 If you find this code useful for your research, please cite our paper: